Mental Health Case Types

 Procedure for an Adult:

-- The requirements in the document titled A Petitioner's Responsibilities Under The Hal Marchman Act must be completed prior to filing a petition.
+Under The Hal Marchman Act must be completed prior to filing a petition.

-- Complete the petition and other paperwork for filing at the Clerk & Comptroller's Office
+- Complete the petition and other paperwork for filing at the Clerk & Comptroller's Office.

-- The Court will review the paperwork and grant or deny the petition with or without a hearing (ex parte).
+- The Court will review the paperwork and grant or deny the petition with or

 - If the Court grants the petition, the respondent will be served a copy.